Event streaming

 Our platform enables you to feed events into your SIEM (Security information and event management) and log collection systems.
-To provide better control over the granularity of data attributes sent to downstream systems, Mosaic allows prefiltering events by type and streaming them separately, for example, feeding user events to Splunk and verification events to GCS.
-The following event types are available:
+To provide better control over the granularity of data attributes sent to downstream systems, Mosaic allows creating event streams, including multiple streams per product area, and collecting events separately, for example, feeding user events to Splunk and verification events to GCS.

 Integration options